executors/futures/notes/meetings/2018_07_13__executors__weekly.md

 ```

 - Bryce: Places additional burden on authors of receiver.
+- Kirk: The error type should be required to be `SemiMovable`.
 - Jared: Would you be able to just write an overload for one concrete type?
 - Bryce: This is related to whether the error method should be required.
 - Bryce: Two options if no error method matches: